 Q: How big a time commitment is Mock Trial at UMass?

 A: We have practice twice a week, each for 2 hours, totaling 4 hours a week.
 Outside of practice time, it is up to you how much of a commitment we have.
 Members are separated into 2-3 teams, partially based on the time members are willing to commit per week.
-Our A Team will require the most commitment.
-Additionally, we will attend between 4-7 tournaments per year, depending on each team and qualification, which will each last one full weekend.
+Additionally, we will attend between 4-7 tournaments per year, depending on each team and qualification.
+Each tournament lasts one full weekend.
 Many of our members are involved in other extracurricular activities ranging from Student Government to Greek Life to Club Sports.

 Q: I still have more questions!
 What do I do?